Charming village ski resort close to Geneva. Good ski schools, pretty village and huge area

-Les Gets resort information - a general overview
+Les Gets resort guide - a general overview

 For time off the mountain there is an outdoor ice rink, plenty of shops, a museum and there is a free road shuttle train running through the village.
 The nightlife for a small, pretty resort can at times be livelier than one would imagine with a good selection of bars in the centre of the resort.
 Being close to Geneva, this resort makes an ideal choice for weekend skiing.